Man waters lush raised beds (Incomplete: max_output_tokens)

 • Fine bark, used carefully around vegetables

-• Untreated grass clippings, applied in thin layers
+• Untreated grass clippings in thin layers

 Match Watering to the Crop